khushboochitre/Horizon_FSE/README.md

 4) Set the value of the variable LLVM_ROOT_PATH in the Makefile.config file to the path of llvm’s build folder.

-5) Set the value of the variable BASEDIR in the run.sh file to the path of SPLASH-2’s source directory.
+5) Set the value of the variable BASEDIR in the Makefile.config file to the path of SPLASH-2’s source directory.

-6) Place the splashrun.sh file present in scripts/SPLASH-2 folder into the source folder of SPLASH-2.
+6) Place the splashrun.sh file present in scripts/SPLASH-2 folder into the source folder of SPLASH-2 (where Makefile.config is present).

 7) Set the variable BENCHMARK to the benchmark name in the splashrun.sh file to execute the specific benchmarks.